NVIDIA/aistore/docker/dev/README.md

 * If the -s or --single and -m  or --multi flag are used, then multiple networks will take precedence
 * Be sure that the aws credentials and configuration files are located outside of the script directory.
 The script copies AWS credentials and configuration from the provided location to `/tmp/docker_dfc/aws.env` and passes this file to each container.

-Please see [main DFC README](/README.md#configuration) for more information about testing mode.
+Please see [main AIStore README](/README.md#configuration) for more information about testing mode.

 Example Usage:
 ```